VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 \subsection{Bias Residuals}

 The bias terms are intended to change slowly and are therefore modeled as a Gaussian random walk.
 The residual term for the cost function is as follows:

 where the covariance matrices are determined by the expected rate of change of these quantities.
-In particular, $\Sigma_{\bg_{ij}}$, $\Sigma_{\ba_{ij}}$ depend on the IMU specifications, while $\Sigma_{\bv_{ij}}$ depends on the drift rate of the leg odometry bias.
+In particular, $\Cov_{\bg_{ij}}$, $\Cov_{\ba_{ij}}$ are available from IMU specifications, while $\Cov_{\bv_{ij}}$ depends on the drift rate of the leg odometry bias, which is found empirically.